yncredible/webtech2/README.md

 In the Lab2 folder you will find 2 exercises:

-* exercise no. 1 description:
+* exercise no. 1 : Click on the square, and 2 other squares slide in
-* exercise no. 2 description:
+* exercise no. 2 : Some kind of "choose user" screen, but then with some cool animations

 ---